dimanikulin/dimanikulin/WhyCreatedPhotoOrganizer.md

-# Headline
-"Why I decided to create my photo organizer?"
+# Why I decided to create my photo organizer?

-"How I Created My Own Multimedia Organizer to Tackle the Challenges of Managing a Growing Photo Album"

-# Article description
 In this article, the author shares their personal experience of managing a growing photo album in the digital age.
 They highlight the challenges they faced in searching and organizing multimedia data and their quest to find a suitable multimedia information retrieval (IR) system.
 The author also discusses their journey of creating their own multimedia organizer to address their needs and the challenges they encountered along the way.